How to install PICR

 Start the docker compose stack and it should start PICR and the postgres database.

-You should see output in docker saying ‘you need a token secret, heres one…’, add that to your compose.yml
+You should see output in docker saying ‘you need a token secret, heres one…’, add that to your compose.yml and then start the container again.

 Once it’s up and running you can then log in.
 Go to the url (EG: http://